 Wikipedia’s definition of automation is a ‘technology by which a process or procedure is performed with minimal human existence’.

-Automation is designed to make our lives easier, permeating much of our personal and business worlds and allowing us to focus our efforts and resources on aspects automation can’t do.
+Automation is designed to make our lives easier, permeating much of our personal and business worlds and allowing us to focus our efforts and resources on more complex tasks that automation can’t do.

-If used well, automation can save time, money, and effort resulting in higher throughput, better customer satisfaction, and increased capacity to do more business.
+If used well, automation can save time, money, and effort resulting in higher output, better customer satisfaction, and increased capacity to do more business.

-However, automation can also be done badly due to not being implemented correctly and costing the business more than its worth.
-That’s why it’s essential a business looks at the pros and cons of implementing automation.
+However, automation can also be implemented poorly and end up costing the business more than its worth.
+That’s why it’s essential that a business looks at the pros and cons of implementing automation.

 Intercom highlights automated customer service as a way of providing customer support with no human intervention.
 An example of this would be a managed live chat service where potential customers can get information 24-7 with no human interaction.

 Forrester reported that live chat has become increasingly popular and that companies who are not using it are missing opportunities for sales and better customer experiences.